Pre-Medical Laboratory Science

 - Draft a resume

-- Meet with a pre-professional advisor if you're exploring healthcare careers
+- Meet with a pre-professional advisor if you're interested in pursuing an advance degree in healthcare

 - Meet with MLS advisor for info on how to gain experience in the field